MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

     1. Save your changes in the **Manifest**.
     1. Select **API permissions**, and validate you have a new entry: **RTD Metadata Service**.
-    1. Open the Azure powershell and add the following new service principal for that app:
+    1. Open the Azure PowerShell and add the following new service principal for that app:

           ```
           New-AzureADServicePrincipal -AppId 35e917a9-4d95-4062-9d97-5781291353b9